 What: The original short film showcase featuring Minnesota work by local, indie filmmakers.
 Where: Bryant-Lake Bowl Theater, 810 West Lake St. Minneapolis.
-When: 3rd Wednesday of each month (except December and January), at 7:00 p.m.
-Admission: FREE!
+When: 2nd Wednesday of each month at 7:00 p.m.
+Admission: FREE (suggested donation: $5)!
+Visit the FilmNorth Cinema Lounge Facebook page for information on the current month’s screening lineup.

 The Mission: You + Clounge = Sweet Cinematic Bliss.
 Cinema Lounge provides a venue for filmmakers who normally wouldn’t have a place to screen their work, whether it’s due to a shoestring budget or edgy, alternative content preventing them from finding a home at the local megaplex.
 Plus, involving the audience with the Q+A allows the filmmakers to get genuine feedback from discerning viewers.
 Finally, it’s a hangout for filmmakers, producers, screenwriters, and anyone to network and meet like-minded folks, possibly forming contacts for future projects.